ShaunCurtis/CEC.Blazor/Boilerplating a Database Application in Blazor - Part 1.md

 }
 ```

 ### Wrap Up
 That wraps up this section.
-It demonstrates a framework for building the data access section of a project and how to boilerplate most of the code through interfaces and bas classes.
-The next section looks at the Presentation Layer / UI framework.
+It's a bit of an overview, with the details to come later.
+Hopefully it demonstrates the level of abstraction you can achieve with Blazor projects.
+The next section looks in detail at Sevices and implementing the data layers.

 Some key points to note:
-1. Aysnc code is used wherever possible.
-The data access functions are all async.
+1. The differences in code between a Blazor Server and a Blazor WASM project are very minor.
-2. The use of generics to make much of the boilerplating possible.
+2. Be very careful about the terminology.
+The use of the term "Pages" is a good example.
-3. Using Interfaces for Dependancy Injection and UI boilerplating.